Application Process for Retail Intermediaries

 - Where incomplete A Forms or B Forms, IQs, Vetting Invitation Forms (including proof of identity) or Vetting Application Form are submitted they will be returned to the applicant.

-- Where IQs and Vetting Invitation Form/proof of identity are not submitted within 20 working days of being requested to submit this documentation, the application will be returned to the applicant.
+- Where IQs are not submitted within 20 working days of being requested to submit this documentation, the application will be returned to the applicant.

-- It is therefore important that the applicant has read the guidance material provided to assist applicants in completing this documentation, and has taken the information provided therein into consideration when completing the A Form or B Form, the IQs and the Vetting Invitation Form (where required).
+- It is, therefore, important that the applicants has read the guidance material provided to assist applicants them in completing this documentation, and haves taken the information provided therein into consideration when completing the A Form or B Form, the IQs and the Garda Vetting Invitation Form (where required).

 Submission of an Application

-The completed A Form or B Form, along with all relevant accompanying material, should be submitted in electronic format to the Central Bank via our secure file transfer system.
-Please request access via email to RIAuthorisations@centralbank.ie.
+The completed A Form or B Form, along with all relevant accompanying material, should be submitted in electronic format to the Central Bank, via Kiteworks, our secure file transfer system.
+Please request access via email to [email protected].
 Please note that the submission of a hard copy version of the application is no longer required.

-A key priority for the Central Bank in assessing all applications for authorisation as a retail intermediary is the assessment of the applicants proposed Pre-approval Controlled Functions (PCF’s).
-Individual questionnaires (IQ’s) in respect of each PCF are assessed by the Central Bank’s Regulatory and Business Services Division.
-These assessments are integral to the assessment of the application is its entirety.
+A key priority for the Central Bank in assessing all applications for authorisation as a retail intermediary is the assessment of the applicants proposed Pre-approval Controlled Functions (PCFs).
+Individual Questionnaires (IQs) in respect of each PCF are assessed by the Central Bank’s Fitness & Probity Unit.
+These assessments are integral to the assessment of the application in its entirety.

-With this is mind, firms should satisfy themselves that relevant persons meet the Fitness and Probity Standards (the Standards) for Regulated Financial Service Providers before applying for authorisation.
-Firms should note that compliance with the Minimum Competency Code (where applicable) is not sufficient on its own to meet the Standards.
+With this in mind, firms should satisfy themselves that relevant persons meet the Fitness and Probity Standards (the Standards) for Regulated Financial Service Providers before applying for authorisation.
+Firms should note that compliance with the Minimum Competency Code (where applicable) is not sufficient, on its own, to meet the Standards.

 In particular, the following sections of the Standards must be considered by each proposed applicant:

-- Section 3.1 of the Standards require a person to have the qualifications, experience, competence and capacity appropriate to the relevant function
+- Section 3.1 of the Standards requires a person to have the qualifications, experience, competence and capacity appropriate to the relevant function

-- Section 3.2 sets out that the person must, among other things, be able to demonstrate that he or she:
+- Section 3.2 sets out that the person must, amongst other things, be able to demonstrate that he or she:

 - has professional or other qualifications and capability appropriate to the relevant function;